MilesCranmer/PySR/README.md

 - [ ] Try Memoize.jl instead of manually caching.
 - [ ] Try threading over population.
 Do random sort, compute mutation for each, then replace 10% oldest.
 - [ ] Call function to read from csv after running
+- [ ] Add function to plot equations
+- [ ] Sort this todo list by priority